 MLS Grants and Contracts Administrator

-LeeAnn Stover is a PhD student in the Linguistics Department at the CUNY Graduate Center and a research coordinator in the SLA lab.
+LeeAnn Stover is a Ph.D. student in the Linguistics program at the CUNY Graduate Center.
 Her interests include bilingual processing, experimental syntax and semantics, and heritage linguistics.
 In the lab she is involved in projects on quantifier scope processing, multilingual assessment, relative clause processing, fluency measures, and sociolinguistic profile analyses.
 She holds a B.A. in Spanish Secondary Education, a B.S. in Psychology, an M.A. in Hispanic Studies, and an M.A. in Linguistics.
 LeeAnn is currently working on a project that explores the gradient effects of bilingual experience on quantifier scope ambiguity processing among Mandarin-English first-generation and heritage bilinguals.
 Check out her most recent publication!

 Jules Heller is a writer/editor currently coordinating math test creation, translation, and review with the Multilingual Literacy SIFE Screener (MLS) Team.
 Their professional life spans teaching, marketing, and research, from staffing information desks at local public libraries to publishing short stories and anthologies for young adults.
 They are a lifelong musician specializing in cello performance, participate actively in medieval combat reenactment and fantasy roleplaying sports, and keep busy with crafting, art, and general tinkering.
 Throughout all facets of their life, Jules delights in details, and pursuing the nuances of communication and language is their greatest joy.